 Minutes/Actions of the last meeting

 ASB noted document was circulated before the meeting.
 Noted a review of programmes and assessment methods.
-ASB noted presentation format as assessment and student dissatisfaction of being forced to present in front of a group.
+ASB noted this was partly motivated by concerns over students being forced to present in front of a group as an assessment.
 ASB noted as a result of this that there are no longer individual presentations only group presentations remain.
-Othe changes included dissertations being shorter in term of word count.
+Other changes included dissertations being shorter in term of word count.

-ASB noted other issues raised from READ has been changed to REFI, renamed.
+ASB noted other issues raised from REAM has been changed to REFI.
 Changes to EIAM programme and these assessments have been changed.
-ASB noted more types of assessments have been changed e.g. not just standard essay report, other assessment options have also been used.
+ASB noted more types of assessments have been changed e.g. in addition to standard essays or reports, other forms of assessment have been added.

 ASB asks if staff have any questions.
 ID asks about NSS student survey and if PGT students still fill this out.
 AM noted on teams chat she can follow this up.